 - Also called: Wolf cat, Werewolf cat

 The Lykoi is a unique breed with the look of a werewolf.
-Named and co-founded by cat breeder Patti Thomas, the Lykoi is the result of selective breeding of a number of domestic cats who were born with a mutation which made their fur unique.
+Named and co-founded by cat breeder Patti Thomas, the Lykoi is the result of selective breeding of several domestic cats who were born with a mutation that made their fur unique.

 The first pair (Silver Lining Wolfie and Ray of Hope) were born in 2010 to a black domestic cat (Eve Havah).
 The two cats were found in a rescue centre, Patti Thomas, a cat breeder in Virginia, acquired them as it was thought they may carry the same mutation as the Devon and Sphynx.
 Dr Lesley Lyons of UC Davies, California performed genetic tests, and it was determined that the Lykoi did not carry the same gene as the Sphynx or Devon Rex.